Comet: Observation

-Lost
+Naming convention

-A number of periodic comets discovered in earlier decades or previous centuries are now lost comets.
-Their orbits were never known well enough to predict future appearances or the comets have disintegrated.
-However, occasionally a "new" comet is discovered, and calculation of its orbit shows it to be an old "lost" comet.
-An example is Comet 11P/Tempel–Swift–LINEAR, discovered in 1869 but unobservable after 1908 because of perturbations by Jupiter.
-It was not found again until accidentally rediscovered by LINEAR in 2001.
-There are at least 18 comets that fit this category.
+Comets are named by the Minor Planet Center of the International Astronomical Union.
+The names start with a prefix related to the object's orbit: P/ for a period of 200 years or less, C/ otherwise, with X/ for unknown and D/ for a periodic comet that has disappeared.
+Following the prefix is the date of discovery as a numerical year, uppercase letter for the half-month.
+Additional information encoded in the name includes observation of returns.
+The system began in 1995.

 In popular culture

 The depiction of comets in popular culture is firmly rooted in the long Western tradition of seeing comets as harbingers of doom and as omens of world-altering change.
 Halley's Comet alone has caused a slew of sensationalist publications of all sorts at each of its reappearances.
 It was especially noted that the birth and death of some notable persons coincided with separate appearances of the comet, such as with writers Mark Twain (who correctly speculated that he'd "go out with the comet" in 1910) and Eudora Welty, to whose life Mary Chapin Carpenter dedicated the song "Halley Came to Jackson".

 In times past, bright comets often inspired panic and hysteria in the general population, being thought of as bad omens.
 More recently, during the passage of Halley's Comet in 1910, Earth passed through the comet's tail, and erroneous newspaper reports inspired a fear that cyanogen in the tail might poison millions, whereas the appearance of Comet Hale–Bopp in 1997 triggered the mass suicide of the Heaven's Gate cult.

 In science fiction, the impact of comets has been depicted as a threat overcome by technology and heroism (as in the 1998 films Deep Impact and Armageddon), or as a trigger of global apocalypse (Lucifer's Hammer, 1979) or zombies (Night of the Comet, 1984).
 In Jules Verne's Off on a Comet a group of people are stranded on a comet orbiting the Sun, while a large crewed space expedition visits Halley's Comet in Sir Arthur C. Clarke's novel 2061: Odyssey Three.